-In general, a doctor is not required to disclose his infectious disease to patients.
-However he has to inform the relevant authority if it is a notifiable disease.
-A doctor who treats or counsels another doctor should keep confidentiality.
-In exceptional circumstances, breach of confidentiality may be warranted, as for instance, when an infected doctor fails to observe certain restrictions putting patients and other healthcare workers at risk
+In general, a medical practitioner is not required to disclose his/her infectious disease to patients.
+However he/she has to inform the Department of Public Health if it is a notifiable disease.
+A medical practitioner who treats or counsels another medical practitioner should maintain confidentiality.
+In exceptional circumstances, breach of confidentiality may be warranted, as for instance, when an infected medical practitioner fails to observe certain restrictions putting patients and other healthcare workers at risk.

-Maintaining confidentiality is essential in encouraging the doctor to receive proper counselling and management.
+Maintaining confidentiality is essential in encouraging the medical practitioner to receive proper counselling and management.